|Last Quarterly Update:||3/3/2014|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry sell products to consumers via the Internet or mail order.
-Major companies include Amazon, LL Bean, Liberty Interactive, and Overstock (all based in the US), as well as N Brown Group (the UK), Otto Group (Germany), and Rakuten (Japan).
+Companies in this industry sell products directly to consumers via the Internet, TV, or mail order.
+Major companies include the US-based Amazon, HSN, J. Crew, and Liberty Interactive (parent company of QVC), as well as Shop Direct Home Shopping (based in the UK), Otto Group (Germany), and Rakuten (Japan).

 Over the past five years, the bulk of the industry's revenue has shifted from catalog to Internet sales.
 While most brick-and-mortar retailers have an online presence and many also offer catalog sales, this profile focuses on retailers who use the Internet or catalogs as their sole or primary sales channel.